 Mahé is the largest island in the Seychelles archipelago.
 It hosts some of the most breathtaking beaches.
 It is home to the international airport, cruise ship ports, and the must-see Morne Seychellois National Park.
 It boasts beautiful hiking trails among other tourist attractions in its capital city Victoria.

 #2 – Johannesburg (South Africa)

 The beauty of Johannesburg is more than just the presence of breathtaking edifices like the 15 Alice Lane Towers.
-It cut across cultural and ethnic diversity.
+It cuts across cultural and ethnic diversity.
 Johannesburg is the largest city and the economic hub of South Africa.
-About ten percent of the GDP of the nation come from here.
+About ten percent of the GDP of the nation comes from here.
 The largest dry port in the world, the City Deep, is found here.
 You also get a chance to visit the Apartheid Museum.
 Other places you can visit in Jo’Burg as it is fondly called are Lion Park, Mandela Square, and Gold Reef City.
 Skirmishes do arise from the uneven distribution of wealth but generally, Johannesburg is safe.

 #3 – Port Louis (Mauritius)

 Numerous qualities make Port Louis one of the most beautiful cities to visit in Africa.
 However, cleanliness, beauty, and security stand out.
 The presence of port facilities, manufacturing industries, and tourism sites makes Port Louis Mauritius’ financial hub.
 Blue Penny Museum is the place to discover the rich Mauritian culture.
 Pay attention as you explore the Central Market and walk away with a cool souvenir.
 Your visit will not be complete without the taste of the local cuisine at Yuzu.